pypy/pypy/rpython/translator/c/src/libmpdec/README-pypy.txt

 This libmpdec directory was directly copied from CPython.

-pyconfig.h was added, with a default configuration which works on Linux.
+- pyconfig.h was added, with a default configuration which works on Linux.

+- in mpdecimal.h the "MPD_HIDE_SYMBOLS" pragmas have been disabled.